 Tunisian history is long.
 The Greeks claim the country was founded by the mythical Dido-that’s how old the country is.
-For a history chaser, you get to explore the ruins of Carthage, see amazing Roman temples, Islamic palaces and sqsques, and Ottoman fortresses.
-I had a fabulous time traveling around seeing Tunisia’s historic sites, and I can’t wait to share them.
+For a history chaser, you get to explore the ruins of Carthage, see amazing Roman temples, Islamic palaces and mosques, and Ottoman fortresses.
+I had a fabulous time traveling around seeing Tunisia’s historical sites.

 I started my trip in Tunis, the packed-but-not-crowded capital city.
 Founded by the Libyans in the 9th century BC, it has been traded back forth for millennia among the Carthaginians, Romans, Aghlabids, Ottomans, French, and finally the Tunisians with their independence in 1956.

 One of the main highlights for me was the phenomenal Bardo Museum, which is basically a history lover’s dream.
 It has relics from Carthage, amazing Roman and Byzantine mosaics, and its building is a former palace complete with stunning palatial architecture.